 - What is the greatest need?
 Boys, 12 and over have the greatest need.
 That is always the longest waiting list.
 That being said, MALE mentors and advocates are our greatest need for those boys.
 Another need is for Spanish speaking mentors and advocates.

 - I am a single parent, can I still be a mentor or advocate?
-Yes, but you must meet with your child one-on-one.
+Yes, but as a CASA must meet with your child one-on-one.
 Often times foster youth are in foster homes and group homes with multiple children.
 They need that time with you, not having to worry about competing for attention from another child.
+As a Just in Time Mentor, there are different programs to choose from, some of the time you will meet with young adults in a group environment and sometimes one-on-one.
+However, we ask that initially you go on your own.
+In the future, once your relationship is established with your mentee, then you can introduce your child to your mentee

 - I'm in the military and will not be here for a year, are there mentoring opportunities that last less than a year?
-No, We will need at least a year commitment to mentor and to be matched can sometimes take a couple of months.
+We will need at least a year commitment for Just in Time and at least 18 months for the CASA program.

 - What if I have something on my record?
 Talk to us about it.
 Don't count yourself out.